Please note that selected forms will open in a separate and secured Dulwich College International website.

 What kind of test is it?

-Students applying to DUCKS are required to provide a confidential report (to be completed by their class teacher) and will be invited to class for an observation.
-Students applying for Year 3 to Year 13 are required to take the Cognitive Ability Test (CAT) consisting of verbal, quantitative and non-verbal assessments.
+Overseas students applying to DUCKS are required to provide a Confidential Report (provided by the College to be completed by their class teacher).
+Non-overseas students will be invited to class for an observation.
+Students applying for Year 3 to Year 13 are required to take the Cognitive Ability Test (CAT4) consisting of verbal, quantitative, spatial and non-verbal assessments.
 There is also a written English Assessment.
 Academic staff will review test results and previous school records, and in some cases applicants will be required to have an interview.
 Students who are found to require English as an Additional Language support will have additional assessments to further evaluate readiness to access the curriculum.

 How long does it take?